codesandbox/docs/packages/projects-docs/pages/faq.md

        ## Sandboxes

 ### I'm getting a Git error resolving a dependency.
 Why is that?
 CodeSandbox for iOS is only compatible with dependencies hosted and accessible via HTTP or HTTPS.
 This is because the app doesn't provide local shell environments where you can run arbitrary commands, like git.
-Use CodeSandbox Projects instead.
+Use the [CodeSandbox web editor](/learn/sandboxes/editors) instead.

 You may find some of the following answers helpful if you have gone through the sections in this documentation but you still haven’t cleared your doubts: